deshiJo/CSCG2020/Reverse Engineering/README.md

 We get the files: **ReMe.dll, ReMe.deps.json and ReMe.runtimeconfig.json**.

-The dotnet decompiler **ilspy** can be used to decompile **ReMe.dll** (file decompiledReMe.cs in the appendix).
+The dotnet decompiler **ilspy** can be used to decompile **ReMe.dll** (file decompiledReme.cs in the appendix).
-One of the interesting parts is a string decryption, which seems to be the first flag:
+One of the interesting parts is a string decryption, which seems to decrypt the first flag:
 ```
 private static void InitialCheck(string[] args)
 		{